exercism/v3/CONTRIBUTING.md

 Thanks for wanting to contribute Exercism V3!
 Contributions are very welcome!

+There are two ways in which to contribute:

-To contribute, please first read the general [README.md][readme] and then [select the language you'd like to contribute to][languages-readme].
+- Contribute to a language: please first read the general [README.md][readme] and then [select the language you'd like to contribute to][languages-readme].
+- Contribute to the reference documents: please read the [reference documents README][reference-readme].

 [readme]: ./README.md
 [languages-readme]: ./languages/README.md
+[reference-readme]: ./reference/README.md